synthesized-io/tdk-quest/README.md

 Use the workflow configuration file you created in the first challenge as a starting point, and make changes to meet the following requirements:

-**Requirement 2.1**: Generate five times as many records in the `customer` table **Requirement 2.2**: Double the number of payment transactions by creating new records in the `customer` table **Requirement 2.3**: Increase the staff count by 20% by generating new records in the `staff` table
+**Requirement 2.1**: Generate five times as many records in the `customer` table

+**Requirement 2.2**: Double the number of payment transactions by creating new records in the `payment` table

+**Requirement 2.3**: Increase the staff count by 20% by generating new records in the `staff` table

 <details>